home-assistant/developers.home-assistant/docs/development_environment.md

 This will create a virtual environment and install all necessary requirements.
 You're now set!

-Each time you start a new terminal session, you will need to activate your virutal environment:
+Each time you start a new terminal session, you will need to activate your virtual environment:

 ```shell
 source venv/bin/activate